ohler55/wabur/tutorial/lesson-3/README.md

 working and make small incremental change, testing after each change.
 This starts with creating a set of stubs for the classes that will be created.

+Not that the reference UI implemenation uses straight HTML and not ERB.
+This is explained on the page [Why Not ERB](erb.md).

 ## Stubs

 Four files will be created in the `lib` directory, `entry_flow.rb`,